 De Sousa produced a host of devastating displays on day three, registering five 100+ averages en route to his fourth PDC final, where he was denied by an irrepressible Michael van Gerwen.

 Although he was unable to scoop a third PDC title, this run confirmed his qualification for the World Matchplay and his reward is a first-round tie against world No 2 Wright - a finalist at this tournament back in 2017.

 "I think I have shown that I have a game like the top players and I hope I can continue to do it.

 "I think when I play on the bigger stage I need to relax a little bit more, maybe when I can do that I will become a dangerous player," says De Sousa.

-De Sousa has yet to really make his mark in those.
-A win over James Richardson at the Players Championship finals last November and Brian Raban in the 2019 UK Open both came on the secondary stages in Minehead, while his three Alexandra Palace appearances are yet to yield a victory.
+De Sousa has yet to really make his mark on TV.
+A win over James Richardson at the Players Championship finals last November and Brian Raman in the 2019 UK Open both came on the secondary stages in Minehead, while his three Alexandra Palace appearances are yet to yield a victory.

 "I have the same dream as every player and it is to win the World Championship, Right now I know it is a little bit far away for me but I am working hard to get a game to win the World Championship.